natesworksdev/Ryujinx/README.md

 ## Compatibility

-As of September 2021, Ryujinx has been tested on nearly 3,400 titles: ~3,000 boot past menus and into gameplay, with approximately 2,400 of those being considered playable.
+As of January 2022, Ryujinx has been tested on approximately 3,500 titles; over 3,200 boot past menus and into gameplay, with roughly 2,500 of those being considered playable.
 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).
-Anyone is free to submit an updated test on an existing game entry; simply follow the new issue template and testing guidelines, and post as a reply to the applicable game issue.
+Anyone is free to submit an updated test on an existing game entry; simply follow the new issue template and testing guidelines, or post as a reply to the applicable game issue.
+Use the search function to see if a game has been tested already!

-Don't hesitate to open a new issue if a game isn't already on there!

 ## Usage

-To run this emulator, we recommend that your PC has at least 8GB of RAM; less than this amount can result in unpredictable behavior, crashes, or unacceptable performance.
+To run this emulator, your PC must be equipped with at least 8GB of RAM; failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.

 See our [Setup & Configuration Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide) on how to set up the emulator.